 Changes between the two files are highlighted with colours and linking lines.
 Linking lines in the centre panel of the file comparison window connect related changes to show exactly how the files are related.
-You can modify the colours and fonts used in the comparison window by using the controls on the Fonts/Colours preferences page.
+You can modify the colours and fonts used in the comparison window by using the controls on the Fonts/Colours settings page.

 A summary of the number of changes that were found between the compared files is shown in the status bar at the bottom of the main Merge application window.
 The caret’s byte offset is also displayed.

 In addition to two-way file comparison, the Professional Edition of Merge enables you to compare (and, for text files, merge) three files.
 Please see the Three-Way File Comparisons topic for more information.
 The Professional Edition also supports the automatic merging of text files.

 Switch between a two and three-way comparison using the Two-Way Vertical and Three-Way Vertical toolbar buttons or the corresponding items in Window menu.

 There are many options that you can set to customize how Merge compares and displays files.
 There are help topics that will enable you learn how to customize Merge so that it produces the best results for you.

 You can change how the binary comparison is performed and displayed using the controls in the strip along the bottom of the binary comparison window.

 This control determines the number of columns of data elements shown in the file panels.
 A value of 0 or Auto will cause as many columns as will fit to be shown.